It depends on where you are

 In trading stocks, we often refer to both these terms, which are in effect interchangeable, and the only significant difference is that you will tend to find American traders use the word stock, whilst European traders will tend to use the word share.
 Interestingly, the markets are generically referred to as stock markets, wherever you happen to live in the world.

-So in simple terms a stock or share, for our purposes mean the same thing, and in buying a stock or share we are in effect buying a tiny part of the company, and as a result have an entitlement to vote as a shareholder at any AGM’s ( Annual General Meetings) and in addition are entitled to receive any dividends which are duly paid by the company at regular intervals.
+In simple terms a stock or share, for our purposes mean the same thing, and in buying a stock or share we are in effect buying a tiny part of the company, and as a result have an entitlement to vote as a shareholder at any AGM’s ( Annual General Meetings) and in addition are entitled to receive any dividends which are duly paid by the company at regular intervals.

 All stocks are traded through a central exchange in a highly regulated market, and the largest of these by market capitalization is the New York Stock Exchange, which currently lists in excess of 2,700 companies and has an average daily trading volume in excess of $175 billion dollars.